 - Educate employees about the program and what they get.

 The third step is arguably the most important.
 If employees don’t know how to use this resource, it’s not providing the value you’re paying for.
 Fundera suggests, “Employers can encourage usage by educating employees about the availability of the program and emphasizing that it’s free and confidential.
-You can also have your EAP provider come in and explain the services as part of a mandatory company-wide training.”
+You can also have your EAP provider come in and explain the services as part of mandatory company-wide training.”

 Rule #3: Mentoring is a Valuable Mental Health Tool